-- Submit Official Transcripts Transcripts should be sent directly to HBU from each college or university attended for both undergraduate and graduate-level course work. - Submit One Pastoral Letter of Recommendation To be completed by your pastor.
-Recommender should submit the completed form directly to the Graduate School via mail, fax, or email.
-The required recommendation form may be found on the Graduate School website. - Submit Two Letters of Recommendation Recommenders should submit the completed forms directly to the Graduate School via mail, fax, or email.
+- Submit Official Transcripts Transcripts should be sent directly to The Graduate School from the college or university that awarded the bachelor's degree and any additional coursework taken since that time. - Submit Two Recommendation Forms One recommendation is required from the applicants pastor, the other may be professional or academic in nature.
+Recommenders should submit the completed forms directly to the Graduate School via mail, fax, or email.
 The required recommendation form may be found on the Graduate School website. - Provide a Current Resume Mail or email your resume to the Graduate School. - Language Study Candidates must have significant undergraduate course work in a biblical language(s). - Fall and Spring admission only

-- Submit Official Transcripts Transcripts should be sent directly to HBU from each college or university attended for both undergraduate and graduate-level course work.
-GRE waivers may be requested by applicants with an outstanding undergraduate GPA. - Submit Three Letters of Recommendation One professional and two academic recommendations are required.
+- Submit Official Transcripts Transcripts should be sent directly to The Graduate School from the college or university that awarded the bachelor's degree and any additional coursework taken since that time.
+GRE waivers may be requested by applicants with an outstanding undergraduate GPA. - Submit Two Recommendation Forms One recommendation is required from the applicants pastor, the other may be professional or academic in nature.
 Recommenders should submit the completed forms directly to the Graduate School via mail, fax, or email.
-The required recommendation form may be found on the Graduate School website. - To be completed by your pastor.
-Recommender should submit the completed form directly to the Graduate School via mail, fax, or email.
 The required recommendation form may be found on the Graduate School website. - Provide a Current Resume Mail or email your resume to the Graduate School. - Send Official GRE Score Report Take the Graduate Record Examination test (GRE).
 All portions are considered, including verbal, quantitative and analytical writing.
 Details on the test may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
 GRE waivers may be requested by applicants with an outstanding undergraduate GPA. - Baccalaureate Degree in Psychology or Equivalent Courses Candidates must have received a baccalaureate degree in the last seven years from a regionally accredited college or university with a major in psychology or the equivalent with the following prerequisites: PSYC 1313 (General Psychology), PSYC 2301 (Introduction to Statistics), PSYC 2364 (Abnormal Psychology) and CHRI 2373 (Christian Theology and Tradition).